JeffResc/CS242-Optional-Calculator/README.md

 As for how the issue of getting multiple digits is solved, all buttons just map their value directly to `entryTextField` so having multiple numbers in a String isn't a problem.
 From there, once an operator or equals button is pressed, the text in `entryTextField` is gathered using `entryTextField.getText()` and is parsed into a Float using `Float.parseFloat(entryTextField.getText())`.
 If this is the first time the user is using the calculator (i.e. it was previously cleared), when the user presses a binary operator, it just stores that operator in the `currentOperator` variable and the number in `currentValue`.
 From there, once the equals button is pressed, it will re-read the value of `entryTextField` to get the second number, recall the first number from `currentValue` and then apply the operator using `currentOperator`.
 After the calculation, `currentValue` is overridden to the new current value and the GUI is updated using the `updateDisplayedValue()` method.

+# JAR File
+The exported JAR file is available in the [releases tab](https://github.com/JeffResc/CS242-Optional-Calculator/releases).

 # Screenshot
 ![Capture.PNG](https://github.com/JeffResc/CS242-Optional-Calculator/blob/main/assets/Capture.PNG)